kstenerud/dogma/kbnf.md

 #### `cp_category` Function

-The `cp_category` function returns the set of all Unicode codepoints that have one of the given set of Unicode [categories](https://unicode.org/glossary/#general_category).
+The `cp_category` function produces the alternates set of all Unicode codepoints that have any of the given set of Unicode [categories](https://unicode.org/glossary/#general_category).

 ```
-cp_category(categories: category_name...): set of codepoint
+cp_category(categories: category_name...): set of codepoint alternates
 ```

 **Example**: